ArpadGBondor/Leave-Management/README.md

 - All handler functions are restricted to authenticated users by default.
 Additionally, access can be limited to specific roles, such as Manager or Owner, for enhanced security and data governance.

 ## Pages

-### Home

-- Displays the user’s personal calendar, showing:

-  - Workdays
-  - Bank holidays
-  - Pending and approved leaves
-  - Remaining yearly holiday entitlement

-- The calendar updates automatically based on:

-  - The user’s role
-  - Their configured entitlement
-  - Their approved/pending leave data

-- Provides a quick overview of current and upcoming time off, making it the main dashboard for day-to-day use.

 ### Getting Started